lwojcik/blizzapi/CONTRIBUTING.md

 Testing is done via:

 * manual and automatic mocks contained in `__mocks__` directory as well as within the test files,
-* sample data sets used for testing contained within `__testData__` directory
+* reusable data sets contained within `__testData__` directory
-* auto-generated Jest snapshots within `__snapshots__` directory which describe desired outcome of tested components
+* auto-generated Jest snapshots within `__snapshots__` directory which describe desired outcome of code being tested

 All test components are treated as an integral part of project code.
 All modifications to existing snapshots as well as adding new ones have to be committed before building the project.

 It's possible to create new snapshots with help of [`toMatchSnapshot()`](https://jestjs.io/docs/en/snapshot-testing) directive.
-Jest will auto-generate new snapshots on next `npm test`.
+Jest will auto-generate new snapshots on next run of `npm test`.
 Resulting changes must be committed to Git.

-If a code change modifies one or more existing snapshots or makes any previously created snapshots obsolete, snapshot changes have to be reviewed and accepted manually before proceeding.
+If a code change modifies one or more existing snapshots or makes any of the existing snapshots obsolete, snapshot changes have to be reviewed and accepted manually before proceeding.
 Accepting snapshot changes is done by running `npm test -- -u`.
 Resulting changes must be committed to Git.

 Each run of `npm test` command generates human-readable coverage report which can be accessed locally in a web browser by opening `/path/to/blizzapi/coverage/lcov-report/index.html`.
 Those reports often provide useful hints on how to fill missing coverage gaps.